BgeeDB/BgeeDB_R/README.md

 results <- runTest(myTopAnatObject, algorithm = 'weight', statistic = 'fisher')
 ```

+*Warning*: This can be long because of the size of the ontology.
+Consider running a script in batch mode if you have multiple analyses to do.

 #### Format the table of results after an enrichment test for anatomical terms

 We built the ```makeTable``` function to filter and format the test results.
 Results are sorted by p-value, and FDR values are calculated.

-*Warning*: it is debated if FDR correction is appropriate on enrichment tests, since tests on different terms of the ontologies are not independent.
-A nice discussion can be found in the vignette of the ```topGO``` package.

 ```{r}
 # Display results sigificant at a 1% FDR threshold